index

 • Gummies where consistency matters for dosing

-• Beverages where you need clean mixing
+• Beverages where you need clean mixing (often paired with CBDa Isolate for extra stability)

 • Any application where you're storing products for months before use